sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > OPTIONAL.
 The type of identifier passed in the `sub` Claim.
 In order to support multiple types of identifiers in an interoperable way, the type of identifier used for the identifier in the `sub` Claim SHOULD be explicitly included.
 The value of the `sub_id_type` MUST be a URI.
 Values supported by the OpenID Provider are provided via the [Discovery endpoint](#discovery-0).

 `acr`
 > REQUIRED.
 The LoA the End-User was authenticated at.
-MUST be at least the requested Level of Assurance value requested by the Client (either via the `acr_values` or `claims` parameters) or-if none was requested-a Level of Assurance established through prior agreement.
+MUST be at least the requested Level of Assurance value requested by the Client (either via the `acr_values` or `claims` parameters) or - if none was requested - a Level of Assurance established through prior agreement.
 See also [Section 5.2.3](#authentication-context).

 `nonce`
 > REQUIRED.
 MUST contain the `nonce` value that was provided in the Authentication Request.